Arlanthir/notes/languages/DynamoDB.md

 ### Overloading keys

 Typically, tables will have multiple entities.
 Therefore, partition and sort key names will frequently be the generic `PK` and `SK`.
 The values for the keys can be prefixed with the entity abbreviation, to help disambiguate and prevent collisions (e.g. `USER#a1b2c3`).
+A table can therefore store Organization entities mapped to `PK:ORG#a1b2c3 SK:ORG#a1b2c3` (notice the repeating value as both PK and SK) and their users mapped to `PK:ORG#a1b2c3 SK:USER#d1e2f3`.

 ## Creating tables